-Although avalanche hazard forecasters can evaluate the present stability of the snowpack from their own observations, they are dependent on a reliable weather forecast for making a prediction of the conditions the near future.
-Such predictions of the avalanche hazard twenty four to forty eight hours in advance are necessary for making key decisions such as closing roads and ski runs, canceling guided ski trips and helicopter flights and scheduling avalanche control by artillery.
+Although avalanche hazard forecasters can evaluate the present stability of the snowpack from their own observations, they are dependent on a reliable weather forecast for making a prediction of the conditions for the near future.
+Such predictions of the avalanche hazard twenty four to forty eight hours in advance are necessary for making key decisions, such as closing roads and ski runs, canceling guided ski trips and helicopter flights, and scheduling avalanche control by artillery.
 Consequently, the accuracy of the avalanche hazard forecast affects the economics and the safety of personnel of public and private operations.

+PHOTOS – Series of photos showing snow flakes/crystals in various stages of metamorphosis.

+PHOTOS – Conducting a snow profile and close up of layers in the snow pack.

-wo types of avalanches loose snow avalanches and slab avalanches.
-Loose snow avalanches start at a point or over a small area and grow in size as they descend.
+Two types of avalanches include loose snow avalanches and slab avalanches.
+Loose snow avalanches start at a single point or over a small area, and grow in size as they descend.

+PHOTO – A duster

-Slab avalanches start when a well-defined fracture line in the snow develops and a large area of snow to slide at once.
-Many things including the weight of a skier can trigger slab avalanches.
-When the weight becomes greater tha the resistance, the snow slide.
-As much as one million cubic of snow can give way.
-F
+Slab avalanches start when a well-defined fracture line in the snow develops and a large area of snow begins to slide at once.
+Many things, including the weight of a skier, can trigger slab avalanches.
+When the added weight becomes greater than the resistance between snow layers below the surface, the snow slides.
+As much as one million cubic metres of snow can give way.

+PHOTO – Fracture line of a slab avalanche.

 In Rogers Pass we handled avalanches like hot buns.
 We shot them down.
-We had slide paths and times we would shoot avalanches down in one day, some of them major.
+We had one hundred and thirty two slide paths to control and at times we would shoot fifty avalanches down in one day, some of them major in size.

-The idea was that the snow research section (us) did the forecasting and then when the time came, we told the army guys stationed , where and when to shoot.
-We into the snow at the top of avalanche slope and if we did it right, the avalanche came down, preferably to the edge of the highway.
+The idea was that the snow research section (us) did the forecasting and then when the time came, we told the Canadian army guys who were stationed at the Pass, where and when to shoot the artillery to trigger a slide.
+We would aim into the snow at the top of an avalanche slope and if we did it right, the avalanche came down, preferably to the edge of the highway.
 That’s how the control was done.
-The army used a 105 Howitzer, which could shoot a maximum distance of .
+The army used a 105 Howitzer, which could shoot a maximum distance of 11,200 metres.

 PHOTOS – Shot.
 Impact.
 Consequent slide.

-Like I said at the beginning not everything went right all of the time. an avalanche we shot off of Mount Tupper.
-We had shot this down many times before and it had always run the normal path off to the left.
+Like I said at the beginning, not everything went right all of the time.
+Take for instance an avalanche we shot off of Mount Tupper.
+We had shot this avalanche down many times before and it had always run the normal slide path off to the left.

-PHOTO – ormal slide path
+PHOTO – Normal slide path.

-had all kinds of space to run that and always did, so we parked our vehicles off to the right to shoot it down.
-We shot up into sl, it released and started coming down.
-All of a sudden that day, it turned and came straight for us.
-I was standing in the middle of the slide path.
-Peter Scherer was standing in a safe spot on top of the snow shed, taking pictures
+The snow had all kinds of space to run in that direction, and it always did, so we parked our vehicles off to the right to shoot it down.
+We shot up into the slope, it released and started coming down.
+All of a sudden, that day, it turned and came straight for us.
+I was suddenly standing in the middle of the slide path.
+Peter Schaerer was standing in a safe spot on top of the snow shed, taking pictures.

-PHOTO – ecision time
+PHOTO – Decision time.